Astronomical Dating and the Internal Chronology of the Pentateuch: The Great Flood

 Nighttime, partial eclipse at the Northern equinox.
 The Sun in Gemini (the brotherhood of mankind, as the ``glory of God''), following its path upon the surface of the Earth, smears it with the shadow of the Moon (by its own hand). \end{quote}

-The event takes place just before the Flood, as Noah begins to build the Ark.
-It announces, via the 19-year Metonic cycle, another nighttime, total eclipse which takes place on -5485/5/1, shortly after the end of the Flood.
+The event, which we provisionally associate with the equinoxial eclipse of -5504, takes place just before the Flood, as Noah begins to build the Ark.
+It announces, via the 19-year Metonic cycle, another nighttime, total eclipse which takes place on -5485/5/5, shortly after the end of the Flood.

 \begin{verse} Gen 9:13-14 I do set my bow in the cloud, and it shall be for a token of a covenant between me and the earth.
 And it shall come to pass, when I bring a cloud over the earth, that the bow shall be seen in the cloud. \end{verse}